yakivy/dupin/README.md

     def CustomValidator[R](implicit A: Applicative[Future]) = Validator[I18nMessage, R, Future]
 }
 ```
-Then you can start using own validator type with single import:
+Then you can start using your own validator type with single import:
 ```scala
 import dupin.custom._
 import scala.concurrent.ExecutionContext.Implicits.global